Murder of Rebecca Riley: Attempts at intervention

 During the summer of 2006, the social worker filed two reports with DSS.
 One alleged neglect, while the other was in response to Kaitlynne stating Michael had struck her.
 She also placed a call to Kifuji to express concern about the children's medication regimen; Kifuji allegedly stated that she was also concerned, but that according to Carolyn's reports during appointments, the children's behavior did not improve on lower dosages.
 After Carolyn was contacted by DSS officials in July, she abruptly fired the social worker, then placed a call to Kifuji asking her to tell DSS they did not need to investigate.
-DSS later closed both of the social worker's reports as "unsubstantiated".
+DSS later closed both of the social worker's reports as "unsubstantiated."

-Carolyn's half-brother, James McGonnell, moved into the family's Weymouth apartment in August of 2006.
+Carolyn's half-brother, James McGonnell, moved into the family's Weymouth apartment in August 2006.
 That same month, Carolyn began attempting to obtain extra prescriptions of clonidine from the pharmacy.
 Though she sometimes had an explanation for needing more clonidine (such as claiming she lost the previous prescription or that the pills were damaged by water), she often did not.
 By late August, Kifuji began prescribing the children's clonidine in ten-day increments due to the lost pills.

 At some point, Michael began visiting Carolyn and the children without supervision, in violation of DSS requirements.
 In October 2006, during one of these visits, Michael allegedly grabbed Gerard by the throat and slammed his head against the rear windshield of his pickup truck.
 Carolyn subsequently filed for a restraining order against Michael.
 Later that month, Kelly Williams and her six-year-old son moved into the Weymouth apartment.

-Williams later recalled that Carolyn stored the children's medications in a large pill box and would give them their clonidine tablet at 7:30 PM each night.
+Williams later recalled that Carolyn stored the children's medications in a large pill box and would give them their clonidine tablet at 7:30 pm each night.
 Though Riley was supposed to be receiving three half-tablets of clonidine daily, Williams and McGonnell told police that when they had seen Carolyn give Riley her medication, she had always been given full tablets.
 According to Williams, Carolyn had once confessed she thought the amount of medication was "excessive," but was following doctor's orders.